davidshq/awesome-search-engines/README.md

 | [Whaleslide](https://whaleslide.com/) \(UK) | [\#6904601](https://www.similarweb.com/website/whaleslide.com/) | 08/2022 | [^whaleslide] |

+## Dead, Dying, or Broken
+- [DiscreteSearch](https://www.discretesearch.com) - As of 2/2023 the SSL cert is invalid and only sponsored results are appearing for at least some queries.

 ## The Rest

 None of the below sites are within the top 130k sites according to Alexa \(12/2019\).
 We may move Searx \(open source\) onto our list of contenders after further evaluation.
 Most of the other sites are privacy oriented sites that don't show significant differentiation from DDG.